What is "King of the Hill"?

 Traditionally you are taught how to compromise a machine to claim ownership of it.
 TryHackMe provides plenty of content on how to do so.
 However, an often overlooked aspect of hacking is maintaining access.

-KoTH inspires you to not only apply the knowledge gained from the content within the platform in a competitive, timed setting; Koth also encourages the use of blue-team tactics to prevent others from using similar methods such as those that you employed to compromise the machine.
+KoTH not only inspires you to apply the knowledge gained from the content within the platform in a competitive, timed set way, but also encourages the use of blue-team tactics to prevent others from using similar methods, such as those that you employed to compromise the machine.

 The Lobby System

 The platform creates groups in the form of a lobby.
 These lobbies consist of a maximum of 10 participating players but can have spectators.

 This means you can 1v1 or host a lobby to compete against a handful of your friends.

 When creating a lobby, you will be given the option to specify whether or not the lobby will be private or public, as well as how soon the lobby will start (i.e. in an hour from now to allow time for public lobbies to become full) or for example 15 minutes, if you are creating a private lobby which you have already arranged with the members.

 When you create a private lobby, a unique invite link will be generated.
 You can share this link with the members that you want to participate against.
 This is found under the "Settings" menu (top right) within the lobby.
 Private lobbies are only available to subscribers.